CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 1. For this exercise, the data source for Exposure Management is enabled by default, which is why there is no setting to enable that workload.
 If you had created a custom role that included permissions for other workloads, such as Office 365 or Device and Vulnerability Management, as examples, then you would need to activate those specific workloads to activate the custom role, as part of unified RBAC.

-You learned where to activate the Microsoft Defender XDR Unified RBAC model for some or all of your workloads.
+   >**Success!** You learned where to activate the Microsoft Defender XDR Unified RBAC model for some or all of your workloads.

 ### Task 3 - Share a recommended action